 You can use Google Groups to apply a role to a collection of users.
-You simply create a Google Group, add your Google accounts or service accounts to the group, and then apply your Cloud IAM role to the group.
+You simply create a Google Group, add your Google accounts or service accounts to the group, and then apply your IAM role to the group.

 For more information about Google Groups, see the Google Groups Help Center.

-Logging on Cloud Platform is nearly identical to logging in a traditional data center environment.
+Logging on Google Cloud is nearly identical to logging in a traditional data center environment.
 To collect logs, you install a logging agent on each virtual machine.
 The logging agent logs information about the machine and its applications, and then sends the logs to a centralized location to be indexed.
 After the logs have been aggregated and indexed, they can be processed, analyzed, or visualized.